EmmanuelForDWin/SubmitFlow/README.md

 ## Built by

-Emmanuel Odetola, AI builder, MBA in Business Analytics, former Honda Financial Services Business Analyst.
+Emmanuel Odetola, AI builder, MBA in Business Analytics.
 Based in Dallas, TX.